Microsoft uses 48 core ARM based chip in server hardware design

 09.03.2017 - 23:13

-Bubbles that form on a heated surface have been shown to create a tiny recoil which could be used to cool high power microelectronics in space and other applications, according to researchers at the University of Illinois at Chicago (UIC), under funding from NASA.
-"In flights to Mars or the moon, equipment like computers generate a lot o...
+Bubbles that form on a heated surface have been shown to create a tiny recoil which could be used to cool high power microelectronics in space and other applications, according to researchers at the University of Illinois at Chicago (UIC), under funding from NASA."In flights to Mars or the moon, equipment like computers generate a lot of h...

 Pi Zero W adds Wi-Fi, Bluetooth 4.0